 - The book begins with Thomas alone in his room, talking to Teresa in his mind.
 In the film, Teresa and Thomas still don’t communicate telepathically.
 Instead, the film begins with the group being transported into a building, as we see Cranks running around and being shot dead outside.
 We don’t know about any of this in the book yet.

-- After their first night’s sleep in the book, the Gladers are awoken by the Cranks breaking in to their dorm, as they run into a darkened common room to escape.
+- After their first night’s sleep in the book, the Gladers are awoken by the Cranks breaking into their dorm and they run into a darkened common room to escape.
 Here, they find that their rescuers have been hanged from the ceiling.
 In the film, their rescuers are simply part of WCKD, so there was no need for such a violent end to their lives.

-- In the book, the boys then discover tattoos on their necks, which assign them roles.
+- In the book, the boys discover tattoos on their necks, which assign them a role.
 Aris is “The Partner,” Newt is “The Glue,” Minho is “The Leader,” and Thomas’ tattoo reads “To Be Killed by Group B”.
 There is no mention of this in the film.
-Teresa is given some kind of tattoo, but it has no meaning.
+Teresa is given some kind of tattoo, but it has no meaning at this point.

-- In the film, Thomas and Aris then witness Janson communicating with Ava.
+- In the film, Thomas and Aris witness Janson communicating with Ava.
 She asks whether he has found The Right Arm.
-TRA are not introduced to readers until The Death Cure, and Ava is only ever referred to.
+TRA are not introduced to readers until The Death Cure, and Ava is only ever referred to in this book.

 - In the book, the group begin their journey into the Scorch feeling that they have no other choice, without Teresa.
-In the film, after seeing Ava talking to Janson and realising he is part of WCKD, the group rescue Teresa and flee into the Scorch by choice, in search for TRA.
+In the film, after seeing Ava talking to Janson and realising that he is a part of WCKD, the group rescue Teresa and flee into the Scorch by choice, in search of TRA.

-- In the film, there are only 7 members of the group, whilst there are more in the book.
+- In the film, there are only 7 members of the group, whilst there are many more of them in the book.